nickkunz/treeforestboost/README.md

 <h4> Performance Evaluation </h4>

 Next, we evaluate the model's performance by calling the 'table( )' function and calculate the Test MSE.
 The results indicate a Test MSE of roughly 11.3%.
 Meaning, the model achieves a roughly 88.7% accuracy on whether or not the client would subscribe for a bank term deposit.
-Cool! <br><br>
+Cool!

 ```{r}
 ## tree prediction results